How Lending Is Assessed

 - Begin at Start Here

-- Identify which pillar dominates your scenario
+- Identify which pillar is most relevant to your scenario

-- Review the relevant canonical cluster
+- Review the corresponding canonical question cluster

-- Then complete a structured snapshot
+- Complete a structured snapshot of your position

-Model Mortgages provides the framework.
+Model Mortgages provides the assessment framework.
+Execution pathways operate separately.

 A Structured Framework, Not a Comparison Site

 Model Mortgages does not publish rates.
+It does not rank lenders.
+It does not offer instant approvals.

 It explains structure.